codurance/site/_posts/2016-03-14-Containers-all-the-way-through.md

 Looking at these enclosures or rounded rectangles within each other, we can already see how its containers all the way through.

-This an increasing distinction between Bare Metal Systems, Virtual Systems and Container Systems.
-While Virtual Systems encapsulates the operating system inside a thick hardware virtualisation, Container systems does the same with a much thinner virtualisation layer.
+There is an increasing distinction between Bare Metal Systems, Virtual Systems and Container Systems.
+While Virtual Systems encapsulate the operating system inside a thick hardware virtualisation, Container systems do the same but with a much thinner virtualisation layer.

 There are a number of pros and cons between these systems when we look at them individually, i.e. portability, performance, resource consumption, time to recreate such systems, et al.